scanback/docs/articles-posts/english-football-payroll.md

 image: /assets/social-card-think.png
 ---
 # How Much Do English Cities Spend on Football Payroll?
 Club payroll spending on football is well known.
 But how much does this correspond to relative to city economy size?
-I doubt anyone knows.
+I doubt anyone knows (until now).

 I took club 2025-26 payroll data provided by [Capology](https://www.capology.com/uk/premier-league/salaries/), aggregated up the clubs to their corresponding cities (UN definition), and combined this with disposable income of the lower middle class and above.
 I did not use GDP because many GDP categories have nothing to do with consumer spending power.